-Clinical Experience: In addition to the rigorous academic enrichment, personal development and professional enhancement curriculum, all scholars will have at least four clinical experiences during the six weeks; clinical options include shadowing/observing health professionals at nearby hospitals and clinics, completing patient scenarios at the Standardized Patient Center and Simulation Labs, hands-on experiences in mock pharmacies and compounding labs, and participating in clinically-related case problem solving.
+Clinical Experience: Three clinical experiences for each scholar; clinical options include: shadowing/observing health professionals at nearby hospitals and clinics, completing patient scenarios at the Standardized Patient Center and Simulation Labs, and participating in clinically-related case problem solving.

-Meals: Three meals per day, Monday-Friday and two meals on Saturday.
+Meals: At least two meals per day, Monday-Friday

 Housing: University of Louisville dormitory.
 Two students of same gender share dorm room.

 Health Insurance: Scholar must have proof of insurance, or purchase short-term Student Health plan available at U of L.